howdyai/botkit-docs/docs/readme-botframework.md

 ## Event List

-Once connected to the Bot Framework, bots receive a constant stream of events.
+In addition to the [core events that Botkit fires](core.md#receiving-messages-and-events), this connector also fires some platform specific events.

 Normal messages will be sent to your bot using the `message_received` event.
 In addition, several other events may fire, depending on the channel your bot is configured to support.